Visit IU Bloomington

 Fall in love with IU Bloomington.
 If you’re thinking about enrolling in a University Graduate School program, we encourage you to come and see us.

 When you visit you can request to meet with the Emissaries for Graduate Student Diversity for a personalized campus tour.
-To learn more about graduate life at IU, email us at email@example.com when you're ready to plan your itinerary.
+To learn more about graduate life at IU, email us at firstname.lastname@example.org to see if someone is available.
+The IU Visitor Information Center is also another resource for tours of campus.

 If you can’t visit us in person, take an online visual tour of the campus.